Unico Connect

 What affects AI agent development cost the most?

 Integration complexity is the single largest cost driver in most projects.
-The number of external systems the agent needs to connect to, the quality of their APIs, and the authentication complexity between them determine more of the budget than the AI model selection does.
-Data pipeline work (building and maintaining a RAG system) is the second most common cost driver.
-The AI model itself is often a smaller line item than most clients expect.
+The number of external systems the agent must connect to determines more of the budget than AI model selection.

 How long does it take to build an AI agent?

-A focused single-task PoC takes 2 to 4 weeks.
-A production-ready single agent with proper integrations, guardrails, and monitoring takes 8 to 12 weeks.
-Multi-agent systems with complex orchestration logic run 3 to 6 months.
-Enterprise-grade deployments in regulated industries can run 5 to 8+ months.
-The 3-week AI Adoption Discovery runs before any of these and is the fastest way to get an accurate estimate for your specific build.
+A focused single-task PoC takes 2–4 weeks.
+A production-ready single agent with proper integrations takes 8–12 weeks.
+Multi-agent systems run 3–6 months.
+Enterprise-grade deployments in regulated industries can run 5–8+ months.

 What is the difference between a PoC and a production build cost?

 A PoC validates that the agent can do the task with your data under ideal conditions.
-It typically runs on happy-path data, has minimal error handling, and is not connected to live production systems.
-A production build adds the work that makes the agent reliable at scale: error handling, retry logic, authentication with live systems, guardrails, monitoring, audit logging, and the operational runbooks for your team.
-Production builds typically cost 3 to 5 times more than the PoC for the same functional scope.
+A production build adds the work making the agent reliable at scale: error handling, retry logic, authentication with live systems, guardrails, monitoring, audit logging.
+Production builds typically cost 3–5 times more than the PoC for the same functional scope.

 Do development costs include the model API fees?

 No. Development cost and LLM inference cost are separate budget lines.
-Development cost is a one-time (or periodic) investment.
-Inference cost is an ongoing monthly expense that scales with usage.
-We include inference cost modeling in our AI Adoption Discovery so clients have both numbers before committing to a full build.
+Development cost is a one-time investment.
+Inference cost is ongoing and scales with usage.

 Should I choose fixed-price or time and materials?

 Fixed-price works well for well-scoped, clearly defined builds: typically single-task agents after a Discovery phase.
-T&M is better for multi-agent systems and enterprise builds where requirements will evolve as the team learns more about the problem space.
-Running an AI Adoption Discovery first is the fastest path to fixed-price eligibility for your full production build.
+Time and materials is better for multi-agent systems and enterprise builds.

 How do I know if an AI agent investment is worth it?

-Map the current-state process your agent would replace or augment.
+Map the current-state process your agent would replace.
 Quantify the time spent, error rate, and volume.
-Apply the formula: time saved per interaction x hourly cost x volume = monthly savings.
-Compare to development cost for a payback period.
-If payback is under 18 months and the process is stable (not going away or fundamentally changing), the investment typically makes sense.
-If you are not sure how to run this analysis for your use case, the AI Adoption Discovery produces exactly this output.
+Apply: time saved × hourly cost × volume = monthly savings.
+If payback is under 18 months and the process is stable, the investment typically makes sense.